-- Sore, tender breasts and chest
+- Sore, tender breasts

-- Endometriosis and adenomyosis , which cause severe pain
+- Endometriosis and adenomyosis cause severe pain

-Here are a few tips to help you fall asleep or improve the quality of your deep sleep
+Here are a few tips to help you fall asleep or improve the quality of deep sleep

 - Read a book instead of watching TV.

-- Focus on positive things: memories, your vacations and put aside your problems
+- Focus on positive things: memories, your vacations and put aside your problems.

 You may also like :

-- Heavy periods: how to manage this flow?
+- periods how to manage this flow?